In This Article

 Abuse of any kind is complicated and difficult to understand, navigate, and identify, but this is especially true for emotional abuse.
 In physically abusive relationships, there is tangible evidence of violence and distress.
 Beyond that, emotional abuse can involve extremely sophisticated—and more importantly, toxic—game-playing, like inconsistent, unpredictable displays of affection or love (there's a firm line between jealousy and possessiveness, for example).
-And while the signs and advice can seem more ambiguous, psychological and emotional abuse can be just as damaging.
+And while the warning signs can seem more ambiguous, psychological and emotional abuse can be just as damaging.